OpenRefine/OpenRefine/GOVERNANCE.md

 The current Project Manager is Martin Magdinier [@magdmartin](https://github.com/magdmartin) and on the [forum](https://forum.openrefine.org/u/Martin/summary).

 # OpenRefine Policies
+Introduction to Governance Policies

+The **Code of Conduct Committee, Advisory Committee, and Core Developer Group** hold greater authority within the OpenRefine project, with the ability to represent and make commitments on its behalf.
+To maintain the community’s trust, these groups are held to a higher standard of transparency and accountability in their decision-making processes.
+This includes clear and open practices for:
+- Member Election
+- Requesting and managing funds
+- Managing conflicts of interest

 ## Member Election
 When voting for new Committers, Core Developer Group or Code of Conduct Committee members, start a new thread with a subject line starting with `[VOTE]` to indicate that a formal vote has been requested on the [developer discussion list](https://forum.openrefine.org/c/dev/8) and use the `election` tag.
 In your message, indicate